Jill Biden to meet Ukrainian refugees during border visit

 President Biden visited Ukrainian refugees during a stop in Poland in March.
 That’s the closest he’s been to Ukraine.
 The White House has said there are no current plans for him to visit Kyiv.

-After her time with the U.S. service members, the first lady was set to spend Saturday in Bucharest, Romania’s capital, being briefed on humanitarian efforts, meeting with Romanian first lady Carmen Iohannis and touring a school where Ukrainian refugee students are enrolled before she departs for Slovakia.
-Biden is a community college English professor.
+After her time with the U.S. service members, Jill Biden was set to spend Saturday in Bucharest, Romania’s capital, being briefed on humanitarian efforts, meeting with Romanian first lady Carmen Iohannis and touring a school where Ukrainian refugee students are enrolled before she departs for Slovakia.
+The first lady is a community college English professor.

 On Sunday, she heads to Kosice, Slovakia, to visit a city-operated refugee center and a public school that also hosts Ukrainian refugee students, where she will spend time with Ukrainian and Slovakian mothers and children as they participate in Mother’s Day activities.
 Afterward, she will travel to the Slovakia-Ukraine border crossing in Vysne Nemecke, Slovakia.